dekoza/mtgpl/AFR.rst

 :mtgtip:`Shessra, Death's Whisper<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/0/60ca5fef-af21-4e2b-9efa-61e08a638a1f.jpg?1627709343|https://scryfall.com/card/afr/231/shessra-deaths-whisper?utm_source=api>`
    Bewitching Whispers — When Shessra, Death's Whisper enters the battlefield, target creature blocks this turn if able.

    Whispers of the Grave — At the beginning of your end step, if a creature died this turn, you may pay 2 life.
 If you do, draw a card.

+:mtgtip:`A-Shessra, Death's Whisper<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/e/4ef5fb8c-ee26-464e-bc89-47b2e4c39222.jpg?1649328644|https://scryfall.com/card/afr/A-231/a-shessra-deaths-whisper?utm_source=api>`
+   Bewitching Whispers — When Shessra, Death's Whisper enters the battlefield, target creature blocks this turn if able.

+   Whispers of the Grave — At the beginning of your end step, if a creature died this turn, you may pay 2 life.
+If you do, draw a card.